-(c) For the purposes of this Agreement, "Third Party Acquisition" means the occurrence of any of the following events: (i) the acquisition of the Company by merger or otherwise by any person (which, for purposes of this Section 5.2(c), includes a "person" as such term is defined in Section 13(d)(3) of the Exchange Act) other than Parent or any affiliate thereof (a "Third Party"); (ii) the acquisition by a Third Party of all or a substantial portion of the assets of the Company and the Company Subsidiaries taken as a whole; (iii) the acquisition by a Third Party of an equity interest in the Company of more than 20% of the outstanding Company Common Stock or the acquisition by a Third Party of securities convertible into more than 20% of the outstanding Company Common Stock or more than 25% of the outstanding capital stock or securities convertible into more than 25% of the outstanding capital stock of any Company Subsidiary (whether from the Company or any Company Subsidiary, by tender offer, exchange offer or otherwise); (iv) the adoption by the Company of a plan of liquidation or the declaration or payment of an extraordinary dividend; (v) the repurchase by the Company or any Company Subsidiary of a significant equity interest in the Company or any Company Subsidiary; or (vi) any other business combination, acquisition, recapitalization, restructuring or other similar transaction involving the Company or any Company Subsidiary.
-For purposes of this Agreement, a "Superior Proposal" means any bona fide written proposal to acquire directly or indirectly for consideration consisting of cash or securities more than 662/3% of the voting power of Company Shares then outstanding or all or substantially all the assets of the Company and otherwise on terms which the Company Board determines in its good faith judgment (after consulting with a financial adviser of nationally recognized reputation) (1) to be from a Third Party that is financially capable of completing the transaction subject to the proposal and (2) to pr
+(c) For the purposes of this Agreement, "Third Party Acquisition" means the occurrence of any of the following events: (i) the acquisition of the Company by merger or otherwise by any person (which, for purposes of this Section 5.2(c), includes a "person" as such term is defined in Section 13(d)(3) of the Exchange

+Act) other than Parent or any affiliate thereof (a "Third Party"); (ii) the acquisition by a Third Party of all or a substantial portion of the assets of the Company and the Company Subsidiaries taken as a whole; (iii) the acquisition by a Third Party of an equity interest in the Company of more than 20% of the outstanding Company Common Stock or more than 25% of the outstanding capital stock or securities convertible into more than 25% of the outstanding capital stock of any Company Subsidiary (whether from the Company or any Company Subsidiary, by tender offer, exchange offer or otherwise); (iv) the adoption by the Company of a plan of liquidation or the declaration or payment of an extraordinary dividend; (v) the repurchase by the Company or any Company Subsidiary of a significant equity interest in the Company or any Company Subsidiary; or (vi) any other business combination, acquisition, recapitalization, restructuring or other similar transaction involving the Company or any Company Subsidiary.
+For purposes of this Agreement, a "Superior Proposal" means any bona fide written proposal to acquire directly or indirectly for consideration consisting of cash or securities more than 662/3% of the voting power of Company Shares then outstanding or all or substantially all the assets of the Company and otherwise on terms which the Company Board determines in its good faith judgment (after consulting with a financial adviser of nationally recognized reputation) (1) to be from a Third Party that is financially capable of completing the transaction subject to the proposal and (2) to provide (if completed) greater value and to be more favorable to the Company's stockholders than the Merger.